Our management team has extensive multinational experience and a background in leading global FMCG and alcoholic beverage companies.

 We have more than 40 brands across a broad range of spirits products.
 Many of these brands have market or category-leading positions in the Group's core geographic markets.

-Czech Republic: largest market share for spirits, vodka, bitters, rum
+Czech Republic: #1 in spirits, bitters, rum and vodka2

-Four of our brands achieved sales of more than 1 million equivalent 9-litre cases in 2015 (often referred to in the international spirits industry as 'millionaire brands').
+Five of our brands achieved sales of more than 1 million equivalent 9-litre cases in 2016 (often referred to in the international spirits industry as 'millionaire brands').

 View our full brands portfolio

 Poland and the Czech Republic are the Group's two largest markets.
-In the Czech Republic, we have the largest market share for spirits and are the leading vodka company and in Poland we are in a strong second position.
+In the Czech Republic, we have the largest market share for spirits and in Poland we are in a strong second position.

 These are the second and third largest economies in the Central and Eastern European region respectively and are projected by the Economist Intelligence Unit to have GDP growth over the next five years.